ythung85/DPSpline/README.md

-# DPSpline
+# DPS - Pytorch Implementation
-An implementation of "Deep P-Spline: Fast Tuning and Theory"
+This is a PyTorch implementation of "Deep P-Spline: Fast tuning and Theory".